-Texas has 254 counties.
+Texas has 254 counties as aforesaid.
 If you are obtaining a county-level assumed name for banking purposes and everyday usage, does it matter in which county you file?
 Surprisingly, not much.
 Even if you are doing business in Houston, a bank will usually accept a DBA from El Paso County for purposes of opening an account and ordering checks in the assumed name.
 Another noteworthy point: there is currently no central database linking the assumed name records of Texas counties.

 Trusts and DBAs